 Use this form to contact us if you're a member of the media, have a general question about our organization and the services we provide, or if you just want to say hello.
-If you are a tenant or landlord (or other housing provider) and need assistance with a Fair Housing or tenant-landlord matter, please use our "Ask A Housing Question" button above!
+If you need assistance with a Fair Housing or tenant-landlord matter, please use the Landlord-Tenant or Fair Housing buttons above!

 Important: As each county and Baltimore City have their own eligibility requirements and applications, please contact them with questions, or visit the websites listed.
 Also, funding for these programs is limited, and may not be available when you apply.
 Some counties have a wait list, others close and reopen as more funding becomes available.
 For Read more about UPDATED: Maryland COVID Rental Assistance Programs by County[…]

 Non owner-occupied properties in Baltimore City are required to be registered with the City.
 Additionally, non owner-occupied rental properties also have to be inspected and licensed, in addition to the registration requirement.
 This law went into effect in 2018, and applies to single-family homes as well as multifamily properties (apartments), rental condos, etc. A landlord Read more about Baltimore City Rental Property Inspection, Licensing, and Registration Law[…]